 Gathering information about your debts before seeking advice can speed up the process.
-Your first appointment can be spent assessing your circumstances and options for dealing with your debt, rather than asking you to gather more information.
 An adviser is likely to need:

 - bank statements for the last three months - proof of any income (such as wage slips or benefit award letters) - a list of everyone you owe money to and balances (estimates will do), including money owed to friends or relatives.
-You should also include details of any 'Buy Now Pay Later' purchases as these are debts, including those paid in instalments - all letters/emails about your debts (including debts you jointly owe with a partner or ex-partner and debts you have acted as guarantor for).
+You should also include details of any 'Buy Now Pay Later' purchases as these are debts, including those paid in instalments - letters/emails from your creditors (including about debts you jointly owe with a partner or ex-partner and debts you have acted as guarantor for).

-Try to gather as many of these as you can before you go to a debt adviser because you need to complete an accurate financial statement showing your income and expenditure.
+Try to gather as many of these as you can before you go to a debt adviser.
 However, do not delay seeking advice if you cannot find some, or all, of this information.